 Please note: transcripts may be more up to date than the podcasts they represent, because I will try to correct any errors by editing the transcripts.
 Transcript editing dates will be posted at the top of the transcript

-Since the podcasts are not an academic paper, I will include references to tertiary sources in the citations on the transcripts and I will at least attempt to provide at least a single scholarly source (primary, secondary, or tertiary) as a reference for things considered common knowledge (in case you want to fact-check).
+Since the podcast episodes are not academic papers, I will include references to tertiary sources in the citations on the transcripts and I will at least attempt to provide at least a single scholarly source (primary, secondary, or tertiary) as a reference for things considered common knowledge (in case you want to fact-check).
 I will try to document my sources as extensively as possible in case anyone would like to follow up on one of the sources.
 I will also attempt to make some kind of note where views present my own interpretation (above and beyond a synthesis of other views) for the sake of clarity.
 If I have missed some documentation, please alert me and I will attempt to correct the issue.

 My name is Darby Vickers.
 I am a graduate student pursuing my PhD in philosophy.
-I have a BA and MA are in classics and my primary interest is in Ancient Greek philosophy.
-The history of Greece is a fascinating and engrossing topic that has engaged me ever since I was young.
+I have a BA and MA are in classics and my primary interest in the classical world is Ancient Greek philosophy.
+However, Greek history is a fascinating and engrossing topic that has engaged me ever since I was young.
 I am not trained a historian nor am I an archaeologist, so bear with me, I may make some mistakes.
 Since I started the podcast, I’ve been striving to reach out to academics in these and related fields to help keep me on track.
-I think this material is exciting and fun so I would like to share it.
-If you do find mistakes, don’t hesitate to comment on the posts with corrections (or send me an email).
+I think this material is exciting and fun so I would like to share it!
+If you do find mistakes, don’t hesitate to comment on the posts with corrections (or send me an email or Facebook message).
 Most of the topics that I cover– especially in the early episodes– are deep prehistory and our data is entirely archaeological.
 This material is particularly far afield from my areas of expertise, so I would be happy to receive advice from those with expertise in this area.